 We make a cheese and tomato toastie using thick white sliced bread.
 This test is based on the Australian Standard AS 1907P-1976, assessing colour and evenness of browning.

 In this test we use thicker-sliced Turkish bread filled with pesto, semi-dried tomatoes, roasted capsicum and eggplant and bocconcini cheese.
 We assess how evenly each sandwich press can compress.

 Ease of use

-The overall score is made up of:
+The CHOICE Expert Rating (or overall score) is made up of:

-- Cooking performance (70%)
+- performance (70%)

-- Ease of use (30%)
+- ease of use (30%).

 We maintain a kitchen lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.

 Stock images: Getty, unless otherwise stated.